jhbae159/DrivingHelper-1/README.md

 # Development of AI model for Racing Driving Level Classification

 This repository describes a team project conducted at Yonsei University's MACHINE LEARNING AND PROGRAMMING (MEU5053) in the first semester of 2021.
 All codes were written by jupyter notebook.
+Required packages are written in 'requirements.txt'

 ## 1. Problem Formulation
 ### 1-1.
 Motivation & Background